tarankalra1/coawst2coawstinterptools/README.md

-Functions to use a coarse/outer grid and its solution to create initial + boundary forcing file for a refined grid.
+Functions to use a coarse/outer grid and its solution to create boundary forcing file for a refined grid.

 Both are COAWST solution and grids.